Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Core: CH and Forcing Axioms

 \subsection{The Core and CH}

-We know that the core of $\mathsf{MV}$, under certain assumptions, exists, so it makes sense to find out what features it has and, based on these, what it may reveal to us about such \textit{undecidable} statements as CH.
+We know that, under certain assumptions on $T$, the core of the multiverse of $\mathsf{MV}_T$ exists, so it makes sense to find out what features it has and, based on these, what it may reveal to us about such \textit{undecidable} statements as CH.
 In particular, we would like to address the following question:

 \begin{question} Does $\mathsf{MV}_T$ prove that the core satisfies the CH, where $T=\mathsf{ZFC}+$`there exists a class of extendible cardinals'? \end{question}

 The question may, in fact, extend to any other statement $\varphi$ which is not decided by $\mathsf{ZFC}$.
 In particular, for each such $\varphi$, one may ask whether the core implies the truth or falsity of $\varphi$.